East Fremantle School Board

 Nancy has over 20 years’ experience of management & HR consulting in professional services with the last decade also focusing on quality assurance in the industrial sector.
 Nancy has been an EFPS board member for six years, contributing to the establishment of sound governance practice and has a strong focus on relationships, communication and community engagement.
 She is passionate about acknowledging, promoting and supporting the incredible work our school does.
 Nancy has only Benedict left at the school as the two eldest, Milly and Ella now attend high school.

-Serife, parent to Samantha in Year 3, is a Chartered Accountant and has an MBA qualification.
+Serife, parent to Samantha, is a Chartered Accountant and has an MBA qualification.
 Her strengths and experience are in governance, financial, commercial and risk management.
 Serife is committed to supporting the school to ensure all children receive a quality education and the best opportunity to achieve their potential.
 Serife sits on the management committee for the Turkish Australian Culture House which is a not-for-profit incorporated organisation which aims to foster community awareness and interests in cultural, educational, sporting and social matters of the Turkish people and similar origin.